sttoracle/ORACASB/README.md

 Monitor and push preferred values to the cloud application.
 At registration time, Oracle CASB Cloud Service ensures that your cloud application has your preferred security configuration values.
 After registration, Oracle CASB Cloud Service reports on changes to these values.

 ### **Exercise**:
 Recall that in Exercise 2 we updated the SalesForce instance's security control baseline from the initial "Standard" baseline to the "Stringent" baseline.
-Because the change in baselines will not automatically push the changes to SalesForce, to bring it in compliance with the new baseline, the next data collection scan from CASB to SalesForce will find a number of Security Control violations resulting from the fact that the settings in SalesForce are in compliance with the initial "Standard" baseline but not with the "Stringent" baseline .
+Because the change in baselines will not automatically push the changes to SalesForce, to bring it in compliance with the new baseline, the next data collection scan from CASB to SalesForce will find a number of Security Control violations resulting from the fact that the settings in SalesForce are in compliance with the initial "Standard" baseline but not with the "Stringent" baseline.

-In this session we will review some of these violations and will see how CASB can perform automated remediation of the security control violations .
+In this session we will review some of these violations and will see how CASB can perform automated remediation of the security control violations.

 #### **STEP 1**: Review security control violations
 > There will be a delay between the time the security control baseline is updated until the next scan of the SalesForce tenant's settings will be compared to the new baseline.
-Any violations will therefore not appear until the next scan takes effect .
-If you do not see any violations as described bellow move on to the next session and revisit the session  once CASB has had a chance to do a fresh scan of SalesForce.
+Any violations will therefore not appear until the next scan takes effect.
+If you do not see any violations as described below move on to the next session and revisit the session once CASB has had a chance to do a fresh scan of SalesForce.

-There should be an exclamation point in your SalesForce tenant's Application List icon, indicating there are some new Risk Events we can evaluate.
+There should be an exclamation point in your SalesForce Tenant’s Application List icon, indicating there are some new Risk Events we can evaluate.
 Click the your recently on-boarded application, and then choose the “View Details” button.

 ![](images/CASB/01-choose-view-details.png)